uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 Details of the signaling are not contained in this draft.
 The general concepts and mechanisms described in {{?RFC8679}} still apply.

-# Stack Management with POP-N-LSE Operation Network Action
+# Stack Management with POP-N-LSE Operation Network Action for SMEP
 The MPLS Network Action (MNA) framework encodes network actions and their data for processing by MPLS nodes.
 {{?I-D.ietf-mpls-mna-hdr}} defines the encoding of such network actions and their data in so-called Network Action Substacks (NAS) in the MPLS stack.